 PGY2 Specialized Residency: Infectious Disease

-American Society of Health-System Pharmacists (ASHP) – Candidate Status
+American Society of Health-System Pharmacists (ASHP)-accredited residency program

 The School of Pharmacy and the Medical Center at the University of California, San Francisco, offer a one-year Infectious Diseases specialty residency.
-The primary responsibility of the resident is development of clinical expertise in Infectious Diseases pharmacotherapy through participation in the Antimicrobial Stewardship Program and clinical activities with the Infectious Disease consult services (adult immunocompromised host, adult general infectious diseases, pediatric consult service).
-Learning experiences in HIV/AIDS through the National Clinicians’ Consultation Center and ambulatory care clinics are provided.
+The primary responsibility of the resident is development of clinical expertise in Infectious Diseases pharmacotherapy through participation in the Antimicrobial Stewardship Program and clinical activities with the Infectious Disease consult services.
+Experiences in HIV and other elective rotations are offered.
 Teaching experience is provided through large and small group didactic instruction as well as student and resident preceptorship.
 A variety of research opportunities are available and coursework in research methods is offered.
-Conan MacDougall, PharmD, and Alexandra Hilts-Horeczko, PharmD, serve as residency co-directors.
+The deadline for applications and all special requirements for acceptance is December 31st, 2017.

 At a minimum, each resident will spend 75% of his/her time involved in direct patient care activities.